These pools that, though in forests, still reflect

 PROVIDE, PROVIDE (1936)

-Frost studied the classics, had a thorough knowledge of the Bible, and was well read in European and American literature.
-The Romantic and Victorian poets played an important role in shaping his poetic theory.
+Frost studied the classics, had a thorough knowledge of the Bible, and was well-read in European and American literature.
+Romantic and Victorian poets played an important role in shaping his poetic theory.

 ROMANTIC POETRY (1798 – 1832): Romantic poetry was written against a background of social, political, economic and religious change, not unlike the changes experienced by American society from the middle of the nineteenth century onwards.
 Frost was drawn towards aspects of their poetry when formulating his own distinctive poetic style.